-I was born in India to a regular working-class family.
+I was born in India to a regular middle-class family.
 I have seen a fair bit of the country due to the transferable jobs of my parents.
 I spent my childhood in small towns and close-knit campuses.
 When I look at the dull urban life, I feel lucky to have grown up in carefree environments.
 I am agnostic, apolitical, and support logic & reason.
 I am allergic to myths, miracles, superstitions, and godmen alike.

 I went to junior school at various Kendriya Vidyalayas and finished high school at DPS SAIL Township, Ranchi.
 I joined Manipal University for my undergrad in engineering.
 College life was pretty interesting, exposing me to new and exciting ideas.
 Computational imaging fascinated me quite early.
 I interned with Siemens Healthcare in my junior year and worked at IIT Delhi for my senior design project.
 I got selected by Stanford University Biodesign Program as a graduate fellow in 2009-2010.
 I worked on low-cost breathing devices, inspired partly by the growing number of respiratory illnesses in India and China.

-I was offered an M.S opportunity at École Polytechnique Fédérale de Lausanne and Columbia University.
+I was offered an M.S. opportunity at École Polytechnique Fédérale de Lausanne and Columbia University.
 I declined them for the lack of adequate funding.
 I joined an integrated Ph.D. program at Virginia Tech, where I worked with Dr. Ge Wang on computational imaging and inverse problems.
 I lived in an idyllic town and worked with a brilliant group between 2010 and 2013.
 Sadly, Dr. Wang moved to Rensselaer Polytechnic Institute, and I had to discontinue working with that group.
 I graduated with a Master's in Electrical and Computer engineering in May 2013.
-I got generous help from Dr. Guillem Pratx of Stanford in finishing this project.
+I got generous help from Dr. Guillem Pratx at Stanford Univeristy in finishing this project.

 I had packed my bags to return to India.
 I had planned on letting go of research and even declined a doctoral opportunity from NTU Singapore.
 But fate had other designs: Dr. Robert Kraft, an MRI physicist, offered for me to stay back and give Ph.D. another try.
 I started working on quantitative magnetic resonance imaging.
-During this period, I contributed to the fat/water separation package under development at Siemens Healthcare US.
+During this period, I contributed to the fat/water separation package under development at Siemens Healthcare.
 Due to personal difficulties, my equations with Dr. Kraft didn't remain the same.
 I bailed out with a second M.S in 2015.

 With all the meanders in my story, I realize that some mistakes were avoidable.
 But these events were destined to change my journey.
 It is life's way of teaching valuable lessons.
 There is always a second chance.
 It is up to us to grab them in time.
 As closing thoughts, I am reminded of Randy Pausch, who said in The Last Lecture: "Brick walls are for people who don't want that goal badly enough".